fmdazhar/neura_ai/README.md

 ## Overview

 This repository implements a robust and modular edge detection system using classical image processing methods (Canny, Sobel, Laplacian, Prewitt, Roberts) and the deep learning-based Holistically-Nested Edge Detection (HED) technique.
 These methods are implemented in Python to provide flexibility and modularity.
 The C++ implementation focuses on Canny edge detection only, chosen for its real-time performance.
+Outputs and visualization videos are located in the `results/` directory.

 ## Directory Structure